communitybridge/docs/project-control-center-pre-release/tools/insights/connecting-github.md

 ## Disabling GitHub Account

 You can disable the connected GitHub account as per your requirement.
-You can enable and disabled the account as per you needs.
-Disable of account does not remove the complete account information, it is only in disabled mode.
+You can enable or disable the account to suit your needs.
+Disabling an account does not remove the complete account information.
+It only puts the account in disabled mode.

 To disable GitHub account, perform the following: